mysociety/composite_uk_imd/readme.md

 ```

 Unfortunately, Northern Ireland's 2017 Multiple Deprivation Measure deviates from the approach other nations use in their income domain, and so the NIMDM2017 Income measure is no longer directly comparable.
 For the 2020 data, only the employment score is used in the model.
-This represents a slight lose of information, but as Income and Employment scores are generally correlated this still explains most of the variance (see tables below).
+This represents a slight loss of information, but as Income and Employment scores are generally correlated this still explains most of the variance (see tables below).
 A seperate 'GB' ranking for England, Wales and Scotland uses both options.

 To account for the different sizes of small area units in different nations (Scottish DataZones contain less people than LSOAs), the deciles and quintiles provided are based on deciles and quintiles of the overall population rather the rank.
 This means that some deciles have more 'areas' than others, but if you sampled a random pool of the population, you should have even an even division.